 STAFF ANALYSIS: The DeKalb County Planning & Sustainability Department is seeking to adopt an ordinance for regulations on data center developments, consisting of a physical room, building, or facility that houses infrastructure for building, running, delivering, or transmitting applications and services, or for storing and managing the data associated with those applications or service.
 The proposed ordinance defines 'data centers' in three capacities of minor, major, and campus - which is dependent on square footage, load capacity, and/or whether a substation is required for operation.
 Major and campus data centers shall only be permitted in Light Industrial (M) and Industrial (M-2) zoning districts due to their scale, limited employment generation, and lack of public accessibility.
-These facilities are not compatible with Activity Centers or residential neighborhoods.
+These facilities are not compatible with Activity Centers or residential zoning districts.
 Minor data centers will be permitted as accessory uses in Office Institutional (OI) zoning districts and permitted outright in Office-Development (OD) zoning districts to accommodate small-scale operations in higher intensity areas.
 The proposed ordinance includes separation and buffer requirements, architectural standards, operational requirements, and supplemental assessments on water consumption, energy consumption, and tree preservation.
 The purpose for these regulations ensures that any new and/or existing developments do not impose upon the health, wellbeing, and welfare of DeKalb County Residents.
 The proposed ordinance considers the impacts of data center development on the economic, social, and environmental aspects of DeKalb County.
-Planning Staff is collaborating with DeKalb County's Watershed Department to address water consumption concerns.
-Staff has also relied on key information from Georgia Power, Atlanta Regional Commission, and Data Center developers to ensure that regulations are conducive to the development goals of the County and the community.
-Therefore, it is the recommendation of the Planning & Sustainability Department that the text amendment application, which includes separation and buffer requirements, architectural standards, operational requirements, and supplemental assessments on water consumption, energy consumption, and tree preservation, be "Approved".
-Please see attached Staff Report for more detail.
+Therefore, it is the recommendation of Staff that this text amendment be "Approved".
+Please see attached Staff Report for more detail on the updated Staff recommendation.